natalieagus/50033/docs/01-newborns/ui.md

 ### Button Callback

 Now we want to play the game again when the `RestartButton` is clicked.
 Implement a callback function with the following **signature** (public **void** with 0 or 1 argument) in `PlayerMovement.cs`.
-We also need to implement some sort of `resetGame` method to reset everything back into the beginning of the game when the restart button is pressed:
+We also need to implement some sort of `ResetGame` method to reset everything back into the beginning of the game when the restart button is pressed:

 <Tabs>
 <TabItem value="pm" label="PlayerMovement.cs">